Are you looking for information about offers, devices or your account?

 Access to remedies

 Everyone who works for or on behalf of Vodacom must report any behaviour at work that may be unlawful or criminal or could amount to an abuse of our policies, systems and processes.
-Employees are able to raise concerns with a line manager, with a colleague from human resources or through our confidential third-party hotline – Speak Up – accessible online or by telephone.
+Other than Speak Up, employees can raise concerns with their line manager, or with human resources.

 Cooperation and collaboration